burakalay/Server-Side-Scripting-project/README.md

 ### VIEWS
 #### Home Views
-Contains information about the application (description, purpose, team student names and numbers, course code and name)
+Contains information about the application (description, purpose, team student names and numbers, course code and name).
 ##### Components:
-Index.cshtml (default view for the HomeController) Privacy.cshtml (privacy page for the HomeController)
+* Index.cshtml (default view for the HomeController)
+* Privacy.cshtml (privacy page for the HomeController)

 #### User Views
 Includes views for user registration, login, and user-related tasks.